peterpielaetstrayer/winewithpete/RESEND_GUIDE.md

 - Verify API key is correct
 - Check rate limits (100/day on free tier)

+## Automation Options

+**Resend doesn't have built-in automation workflows.** Here are your options:

+### Option 1: Manual (Easiest)
+- Use the `/admin` campaigns tab to send when you want
+- Simple and works immediately

+### Option 2: Scheduled Jobs
+- Set up Vercel Cron or similar to call `/api/campaigns/send` on a schedule
+- Example: Weekly newsletter every Monday at 9am

+### Option 3: Use Another Service
+- If you need visual automation workflows, consider:
+  - ConvertKit (has automation builder)
+  - Mailchimp (has automation workflows)
+  - But you'd need to sync subscribers manually

 ## Next Steps

-1. **Test the campaign API** - Send a test email to yourself
+1. **Test the campaign API** - Send a test email to yourself via `/admin`
-2. **Create email templates** - Build reusable templates for common campaigns
+2. **Create email templates** - Build reusable templates in `src/lib/email.ts`
-3. **Build admin UI** - Use the `/admin` page to send campaigns visually
+3. **Use the admin UI** - Go to `/admin` → Campaigns tab to send campaigns
-4. **Set up automation** - Schedule weekly newsletters (cron job or Vercel Cron)
+4. **Set up automation** (optional) - Schedule weekly newsletters with Vercel Cron

-That's it!
-Resend is simple - you send emails via API, and it handles delivery.
+**Summary:** Resend is API-first - great for developers, but you'll use our admin UI or API for campaigns.
+Their dashboard is for monitoring, not creating campaigns.